Enhancing Responsiveness with Redis Client-Side Caching

 45}

 The code for testing is as presented above.
-If you test it, you will observe that the value is updated whenever data in Redis is renewed.
+If you test it, you will observe that the value is updated whenever data in Redis is refreshed.

-However, this is excessively complex.
-Moreover, to scale for clusters, it is inevitably necessary to enable Tracking for all masters or replicas.
+However, this is overly complex.
+Moreover, to scale it for a cluster, it is inherently necessary to enable Tracking for all masters or replicas.

 Rueidis

-For those utilizing the Go language, rueidis stands as the most modern and advanced option available.
-We shall now compose code that employs server-assisted client-side caching within a Redis cluster environment using rueidis.
+For those using the Go language, we have rueidis, which is the most modern and advanced option.
+Let's write code that utilizes server-assisted client-side caching in a Redis cluster environment using rueidis.

 First, install the dependency.